Braves vs Marlins game thread

 9. Demeritte RF

-Soler at DH again; De La Cruz/Sanchez/Garcia outfield; off day for Aguilar; Payton Henry catching Elieser Hernandez pic.twitter.com/7lHj5jx6xp
+For the Marlins, Jazz Chisholm appeared to be in quite a bit of pain during the ninth inning of Saturday’s game, but he is back in the lineup Sunday leading off and playing second base.
+Garrett Cooper will hit third and DH while Erik Gonzalez gets the start at shortstop.

+Marlins lineup for Sunday.
+Jazz Chisholm is at the top of the order after he appeared to be in quite a bit of pain during the ninth inning Saturday night pic.twitter.com/bEn7Dw2wjT— Kris Willis (@Kris_Willis) May 22, 2022

-Saturday’s game will get underway at 6:10 p.m.
+Sunday’s game will get underway at 1:40 p.m.
 ET and can be seen on Bally Sports Southeast.

 Loading comments...